SJafarnia/iranian-debit-cards-react/readme.md

 A debit-card component to get card data

 ```
 import { DebitCard } from "iranian-debit-cards-react";
-// import styles if you don't have tailwindcss locally
+import "iranian-debit-cards-react/dist/styles.css"; // import styles if you don't have tailwindcss installed
-import "iranian-debit-cards-react/dist/styles.css";

 const [cardNumber, setCardNumber] = useState()